 Harvey Kaplan is a partner of Shook, Hardy & Bacon L.L.P. in Kansas City, Missouri.
-He Chairs the firm's Pharmaceutical and Medical Device Litigation Division.
-Mr. Kaplan has tried high profile pharma cases in many jurisdictions, and he has won defense verdicts in cases involving serious personal injuries alleged to have been caused by drugs such as DES, the Cu-7 IUD, the Dalkon Shield IUD, and the FenPhen diet drug combination.
-In addition, he has argued cases in the appellate courts of Missouri and Michigan and the fifth, eighth and ninth circuit Courts of Appeal.
+He Chairs the firm's Pharmaceutical and Medical Device Litigation Division and is well-known nationally and internationally for defending pharmaceutical companies.
+Harvey has tried and won high profile cases in many jurisdictions, involving such drugs and devices as DES, the Cu-7 IUD, the Dalkon Shield IUD, and the FenPhen diet drug combination.
+In 2008, Mr. Kaplan was named by Who's Who Legal: The International Who's Who of Business Lawyers as Product Liability Lawyer of the Year, and he was selected as the World's Leading Product Liability Lawyer for 2009 by The Legal Media Group Guide to the World's Leading Product Liability Lawyers.
+He was also featured in The American Lawyer where SHB was selected as the 2008 Product Liability Litigation Department of the Year and in a profile of SHB in the October 2008 ABA Journal.